thingsboard/thingsboard-ce-k8s/aws/kubeone/README.md

 To start deploy k8s cluster, please execute the following command:

 `
-$ kubeone install config.yml -t tf.state
+$ kubeone install -m config.yml -t tf.state
 `

 After executing this command you will have a working k8s cluster with three master nodes and kubeconfig for your kubectl in this directory  $(pwd)/ .